reinauer/identify/docs/faq.md

 > **I'd like to do a fork.**

 Well, you _can_ do that.
-But please consider to contribute to the official project instead, so we won't have too many different versions circulating around.
+But please consider contributing to the official project instead, so we won't have too many different versions circulating around.
 If you want to publish your fork to the AmiNet, please _do not use_ the "IdentifyDev" and "IdentifyUsr" package names, as they are reserved for official releases!
 Use own package names instead.

 > **What about Identify V37?**